We are here to help you

 Advantages of VA Loans for Multi-Unit Properties

-• No PMI – VA loans do not require private mortgage insurance to be paid regardless of the LTV.
+• No PMI– VA loans do not require private mortgage insurance to be paid regardless of the LTV.

-How does a VA multifamily home loan match up against a FHA or conventional multifamily mortgage?
-If you were to compare the best possible loan terms (from any lender) for a FHA loan or conventional mortgage, it would be clearly evident how much better the VA loan terms are.
-An FHA loan would require at least a 3.5% down payment (which is still pretty good), but would require both upfront and monthly mortgage insurance payments.
-A conventional mortgage would require 15% down on a duplex and 25% down on a triplex or fourplex, and for the duplex you would have to pay PMI (on any loan over a 80% LTV).
-If you meet the requirements, a VA loan is surely going to provide the best loan.
+If we compare the best possible loan terms (from any lender) for an FHA loan or conventional mortgage, it is clearly evident that VA loan terms are way better.
+An FHA loan requires at least a 3.5% down payment (which is still pretty good), along with essentially required both- upfront and monthly mortgage insurance payments.
+A conventional mortgage would require 15% down on a duplex and 25% down on a triplex or fourplex, and for the duplex the borrower needs to pay PMI (on any loan over 80% LTV).
+So, clearly, if a borrower qualifies for a VA loan, this one is surely the best loan facility to avail.

 Frequently Asked Questions: